Dasani: Aluminum bottles and cans

 In the summer of 2019, Coke announced that Dasani would become available in aluminum cans.
 This new line began in the Northeast US in September, and should spread through the rest of the US in 2020.
 This will not entirely replace their production of plastic bottles.
-Whether this is environmentally beneficial can be argued: aluminum is more often and more efficiently recycled, but producing one aluminum can produces 1,300g carbon dioxide emissions, which is much more than the 330g it takes to produce one plastic bottle of the same size.
+Whether this is environmentally beneficial can be argued: aluminum is more often and more efficiently recycled, but producing one aluminum can produce 1,300g carbon dioxide emissions, which is much more than the 330g it takes to produce one plastic bottle of the same size.
 Less power is needed to transport and refrigerate canned beverages, which reduces the carbon footprints of cans.
-Additionally, 69% of aluminum cans are recycled worldwide, but less plastic packaging is recycled.
+Additionally, although 69% of aluminum cans are recycled worldwide, this percentage is significantly lower for plastic.

 PureFill

 In 2019, Coke announced Dasani Purefill, a program in which customers can refill their bottles with filtered water for free.
 Adding flavors or carbonation will cost extra.
 This is predicted to reduce the number of bottles used.